 Do not give in!

 The Foundation is providing the so-called “Do not give in” anti-discriminative legal aid service this year as well.
 We welcome anyone with mental or multiple disabilities including their relatives (since relatives can also be victims of discrimination).
 We also welcome any pressure groups and social organizations as well as any individuals who, as a result of their disabilities suffer disadvantages in terms of housing, employment, training, education, medical and social affairs.
+The service is free of charge.

 Accept it, accept me